 The United States, Europe, Canada and other countries in the world have cut their benchmark interest rates (i.e. cash rates) by substantial proportions to reduce the cost of borrowing, we can expect interest rates to be at record levels.
-The Council of Financial Regulators (CFR) which includes the Reserve Bank of Australia (RBA) has stated the regulatory response to the economic threat posed by the coronavirus (COVID-19) outbreak.
+Recently, the Council of Financial Regulators (CFR) which includes the Reserve Bank of Australia (RBA) has stated the regulatory response to the economic threat posed by the coronavirus (COVID-19) outbreak.

 Impact on your job security & the silver lining?

 While there will likely be layoffs, many economists don’t expect them to be widespread, but rather concentrated in certain industries.
 For example, jobs in the tourism, hospitality, and travel industries are at the forefront bearing the economic impacts and uncertainty.
 Moreover, other industries like manufacturing with a strong reliance on a supply chain.
 However, COVID-19 restrictions had disrupted the logistics and supply chain sector.
 Based on the assumption that employment remains somewhat healthy, we should see the property market hold steady without the need for homeowners to sell their properties in huge proportions as a result of being unable to pay off their debt.
 Thanks to APRA and other relevant organisations overseeing the banking industry and creating strict credit requirements to obtain housing finance.